 Skipper and Vanua Cup set for next week

-Fiji Rugby Union has deferred all its Skipper Cup round 12 matches and the Vodafone Vanua Championship semi-finals to next week.
+The Fiji Rugby Union has confirmed the Vanua Championship semifinals will be held next week.

-The matches scheduled for Friday and Saturday has been moved to the Friday the 16th and Saturday 17th October 2020.
+In a statement, FRU Chief Executive John O’Connor says Skipper Cup round 12 games and the Vanua Championship semifinals will now be played next Friday and Saturday.

-Chief Executive John O’Connor says they have received confirmation from the venues that due to the current prolonged wet weather experienced throughout the country they will not be able to host matches either on Friday and Saturday.
+O’Connor says the Vanua semifinal between Nanukuloa and Rewa will be held in the west while Northland takes on Ba in the Southern division.